-Poseida Therapeutics, Inc. (the "Company" or "Poseida") is a clinical-stage biopharmaceutical company dedicated to utilizing its proprietary genetic engineering platform technologies to create next generation cell and gene therapeutics with the capacity to cure.
+Poseida Therapeutics, Inc. (the "Company" or "Poseida") is a clinical-stage cell and gene therapy company advancing a new class of treatments for patients with cancer and rare diseases.
 The Company has discovered and is developing a broad portfolio of product candidates in a variety of indications based on its core proprietary platforms, including the Company's non-viral piggyBac DNA Delivery System, Cas-CLOVER Site-specific Gene Editing System and nanoparticle- and AAV-based gene delivery technologies.